tanvimodI3/resume/README.md

 # AI-Powered Resume

-## forreal.
+(for real.)

 ## Overview

 The AI-Powered Resume ATS is a full-stack, intelligent web application built to help technical recruiters, HR professionals, and administrators streamline their hiring process.
 By leveraging large language models (LLMs) and vector databases, the application compares candidate resumes against given job descriptions (JDs) and automatically generates match scores, identifies missing skills, and extracts essential candidate information.

 The system also verifies candidate profiles by analyzing real developer activity from platforms such as GitHub and LeetCode.

-(Built during a hackathon for the classic impressive… impressive… wait? maybe we should run some analysis.)
+(Built during a hackathon for the classic resume reading experience: impressive… impressive… wait? maybe we should run some analysis.)

 ---